 In July 2015, the Secretary of State confirmed the orders giving Lancashire County Council the go ahead to buy the land needed for the scheme.

-Funding for the scheme was received through the Preston, South Ribble and Lancashire City Deal and construction of the Broughton Bypass began in January 2016 and is due for completion early 2018.
+Funding for the scheme was received through the Preston, South Ribble and Lancashire City Deal and construction of James Towers Way began in January 2016 and officially opened to the public on 5 October 2017.

 Where is this happening?